Once you dive into the credit cards rewards game, you start finding ways to score savings almost everywhere.

 Savings on lattes, popcorn and movie tickets in only three months? $35.

 As every savvy rewards gamer knows, the key to scoring even greater savings is to combine tools.

 I, for instance, shop through Ebates with an e-card bought on MileagePlus X using my Capital One Quicksilver, which gives me 1.5 percent cash back.
-And I load my Starbucks Rewards account with an e-card bought through MileagePlus X with my Costco Anywhere Visa card, which gives me 3 percent cash back on restaurants.
+And I load my Starbucks Rewards account with an e-card bought through MileagePlus X with my Costco Anywhere Visa Card by Citi, which gives me 3 percent cash back on restaurants.